The 20 Greatest Beach Towns in America

 Must eat/drink: Get a sampling of the coast’s best breweries all in one place at Cannon Beach Hardware -- yes, it’s a hardware store, but also a taproom with fantastic burgers and seafood -- then bop over to Ecola Seafood for some fried fish straight off the dory.

 Don’t leave without: Taking in a spectacular sunset, be it from the beach with a dungeness crab cocktail from the aforementioned seafood shack, or overlooking Ecola State Park's Indian Beach after a brisk hike through the thick forest. -- Andy Kryza

 Ocean City, Maryland

-This Mid-Atlantic shore town is forever trapped in the 1980s, and that’s why people love it.
-The vast majority of motels, hotels, and rental properties around town sprouted up in the ‘70s and ‘80s, and nothing -- from the cover band at Seacrets to the French fries at Thrasher’s -- seems to have changed.
-There’s even a cult film, Ping Pong Summer, that encapsulates the 80s-induced nostalgia of a kid’s summer spent on the OC boardwalk.
+This Mid-Atlantic shore town is forever trapped in the '80s, and that’s why people love it.
+The vast majority of motels, hotels, and rental properties around town sprouted up in the ‘70s and ‘80s, and nothing -- from the outdoor cover band at Seacrets to the French fries at Thrasher’s -- seems to have changed.
+There’s even a cult film, Ping Pong Summer, that encapsulates the '80s-induced nostalgia of a kid’s summer spent on the OC boardwalk.
 If you’ve visited OC during Senior Week, maybe you can relate?

 Anna Maria Island, Florida